 Source: The Times and Sunday Times Good University Guide 2019.

 Please note that entry requirements vary for each UK university.

-To learn more about the best Food Science courses in the UK, find details on the top ten ranking Food Science universities in The Sunday Times Good University Guide 2022 below:
+To learn more about the best Food Science courses in the UK, find details on the top ten ranking Nutrition and Food Science universities in The Guardian University Guide 2023 below:

 My consultant was very helpful and motivating.
 She helped me every step of the way, even when the deadline was so close.
 I feel I could not have done it without her.
 I'd highly recommend this service to any and all of my many friends interested.